Ahmed-2003-khan/langchain_practice_/structured_output/README.txt

-This folder is about the LLMs which can return structured output
+This folder is about the LLMs which can return structured output.